 as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 12th century when Absolon, son of Apsolon, held estates in that shire in 1199.

-Another 268 words (19 lines of text) covering the years 1281, 1302, 1455, and 1487 are included under the topic Early Asplin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Asplin research.Another 83 words (6 lines of text) covering the years 1281, 1302, 1455, and 1487 are included under the topic Early Asplin History in all our PDF Extended History products and printed products wherever possible.

 names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Asplin include Absolom, Absalom, Absalon, Absolon, Apsolon, Apslom, Abslom, Asplin, Aspenlon, Aspland, Asplen, Aspling, Aspenlon and many more.